hdc-arizona/roundtrip/README.md

   To see it in action we need to make a jupyter notebook.

+#### Using our Vis in a Jupyter Notebook
-6) Create a Jupyter notebook in this same directory
+Create a Jupyter notebook in this same directory

   To create a jupyter server run:
   ```bash